 We are caught in a self-defeating system.

 It’s easier for Americans to talk about poor teacher salaries than to focus on a very broken public education system.
-But unless teachers' working conditions improve, we will continue to see droves of teachers leaving the profession.
-This impacts teachers, students, and taxpayers, as recruiting and training new teachers costs school districts millions of dollars every year.
+But unless teachers' working conditions improve and the expectations and demands placed on them become more reasonable, we will continue to see droves of good and quality educators leave the profession.
+This impacts teachers, students, and taxpayers, as recruiting and training new educators costs school districts across the U.S. billions of dollars every year.

 © 2019 Madeleine Clays